jplf/radiok/README.md

 standard *crontab(1)* unix command.
 To allow *mplayer* to output sound when started from *cron* you must belong to the *audio* group.

+The crontab must define 2 variables RADIOK_HOME and RADIOK_PLAYER.

 ### Voice control

+This functionnality has been disabled.
+It must be redesigned and recoded.

 Commands spoken by the user are grouped into lists of synomyms.
 Two versions of the vocabulary are currently available : one in english